Law and order (politics)

-In modern politics, "law and order" is an approach focusing on harsher enforcement and penalties as ways to reduce crime.
+"Law and order" is an approach focusing on harsher enforcement and penalties as ways to reduce crime.
 Penalties for perpetrators of disorder may include longer terms of imprisonment, mandatory sentencing, three-strikes laws and even capital punishment in some countries.
+Those who support the "Law and Order" movement view harsh punishment as a deterrent for crime.

+Despite the widespread popularity of "law and order" ideas and approaches from the 1960s to the 1980s exemplified by presidential candidates including Richard Nixon and Ronald Reagan running successfully on a "tough-on-crime" platform, statistics on crime showed a significant increase in crime throughout the 1970s and 1980s instead, and crime rates only began declining from the 1990s onwards.
+To differing extents, crime has also been a prominent issue in Canadian, British, Australian, South African, French, German, and New Zealand politics.

-Many who support the "Law and Order" movement would see harsh punishment as a deterrent for crime.
-Opponents of the "law and order" movement make the argument that harsh punishment is unsuccessful in deterring crime and does not address underlying or systemic causes of crime.
+Opponents of the "law and order" movement make the argument that harsh punishment is unsuccessful in deterring crime, is unequally applied to disadvantaged groups, and does not address underlying or systemic causes of crime.
 They furthermore credit it with facilitating greater militarisation of police and contributing to mass incarceration in the United States.

-Despite the widespread popularity of "law and order" ideas and approaches between the 1960s to the 1980s exemplified by presidential candidates including Richard Nixon and Ronald Reagan running successfully on a "tough-on-crime" platform, statistics on crime showed a significant increase of crime throughout the 1970s and 1980s instead, and crime rates only began declining from the 1990s onwards.
-To differing extents, crime has also been a prominent issue in Canadian, British, Australian, South African, French, German, and New Zealand politics.

 Political issue in the United States

 Origins

 The concept and phrase "law and order" has been around in the United States since at least the 1840s.
 In 1842 the Law and Order Party of Rhode Island was founded after the Dorr Rebellion in the state of Rhode Island.
-The Dorr Rebellion began because in 1840, Rhode Island still used the King's Charter of 1663 as its constitution, which held that only landowners with $134 in property could vote, effectively disenfranchised 60-percent of the state's freemen.
+The Dorr Rebellion began because in 1840, Rhode Island still used the King's Charter of 1663 as its constitution, which held that only landowners with $134 in property could vote, effectively disenfranchised 60 percent of the state's freemen.
 In 1841 and 1842, Rhode Island Governor Samuel Ward King faced opposition from Thomas Wilson Dorr and his followers in the Rhode Island Suffrage Party who wanted to extend suffrage to a wider group of citizens.
 Governor King put together a Law and Order coalition of Whigs and conservative Democrats to put down the opposition.
 King and his coalition declared martial law on May 4, 1842.
 The state militia ended the rebellion by the end of the summer of 1842.
 The Law and Order Party were initially opposed to extending suffrage, but they realized that the 1663 charter was archaic.
 After the rebellion, it became clear that they needed to compromise.
 In November 1842, they drafted a "Law And Order Constitution" which extended the right to vote to all native-born adult males, including black men.
 Effective May 1843, this new Constitution replaced the old King's Charter of 1663.